Introduction

 This page explains the release process whereby installers are added to a Release on the project GitHub page.

 Following an important update, increment the Application version (we are using the same version number in Cargo.toml and package.json and tauri.conf.json).
-The version number will be something like 0.5.12.
-Adjust the tag accordingly and enter the following commands.

 git add .